Home > Frequently Asked Questions

 How do I start the course once I am registered?

-Your course will show in Blackboard on the first day of class.
+Your course will show in Canvas on the first day of class.
 Students will receive a Quick-Start syllabus in the mail close to the start date of the class.
 If you have not received a Quick-Start syllabus within 3 days after the course has started, call NOVA Online Registration at (703) 323-3368.
 Students may also access the Course Description at http://online.nvcc.edu/courses.htm.
 Choose the semester, select the course and read the course description for required course materials, how to contact your instructor, etc.

 How do I drop my online learning course and receive a refund?